ProjectKitchen/InfoTerminal/README.md

 Do not forget to save the file.

-There will be a profile called 'autostart' script, which is located at ```/home/pi/.config/lxsession/LXDE-pi/autostart``` In our Rasberry Pi, we had to create this file.
+There will be a profile called 'autostart' script, which is located at ```/etc/xdg/lxsession/LXDE-pi/autostart``` In our Rasberry Pi, we had to create this file.

-Recommended:

-Using other Linux distribution.
-The location called ```/etc/xdg/lxsession/LXDE-pi/autostart```, which is already included in Raspberry Pi, so you do not have to create a file.

  Adding the Path, where the file is created and edited.
 ```bash
 nano /etc/xdg/lxsession/LXDE-pi/autostart